jeturcotte/this-old-ruin/README.md

   * `o` or `out` or `ex` or `exit`

 ### examination
-* A critical part of interactive with the game invovles examining your surroudings and/or objects within it.
+* A critical part of interactive with the game involves examining your surroudings and/or objects within it.
-  * `examine` or `study`
+  * `examine` or `study` or `check`
   * `look`
   * `touch` or `feel`
   * `weigh`